qwertie/learn-react/docs/tutorial-3.md

 - `npm start`: short for `npm run start`, this command starts your web server locally.
 By default it runs `node server.js`, but its behavior can be overridden by adding a `"start"` key under `"scripts"` in `package.json`.
 - `npm run name-of-script`: runs a terminal command stored in `"scripts"` in `package.json`.
 If your script name is `X`, `npm` also looks for `preX` and runs that first if it exists.
 It also runs `postX` afterward.
 - `npm pack` and `npm publish`: see my [npm publishing guide](publish-npm-package.md).
+- `npm list`: shows a tree of npm dependencies, to help you understand why your node_modules folder is so enormous.
+See also [PackagePhobia](https://packagephobia.now.sh/) where you can type the name of a package to learn its size (including dependencies).

 `npm` commands also have short forms, such as `npm i -D` for `npm install --save-dev`.